Fiat Chrysler could sell $830 million of stock after U.S. listing

 Fiat said on Thursday it was left with around 53.9 million shares from investors who decided to sell out and not be part of the company's merger into FCA.
 The carmaker will not offer those shares on the market and will pay the cash exit price of 7.727 euros ($9.845) for each of those shares.

-Under Italian law, those remaining shares have then to be canceled, but could be reissued, Marchionne has said.
+Under Italian law, those remaining shares have then to be cancelled, but could be reissued, Marchionne has said.

 "We will sell the equivalent of those shares on Wall Street," Marchionne said at the Paris auto show last week.